 - Frequently, the bride’s sister or closest female friend accompanied the couple on their honeymoon.

 For all the courtship and romance in Austen’s novels, she never actually gives us a wedding scene.
-Readers never see her characters at the altar.
-We are therefore obliged to use our imaginations – or let them run absolutely rampant, as we Austen Authors have done in P&P200 Project!
+Readers never see her characters at the altar in the original book.
+We are therefore obliged to use our imaginations.
+Not a problem!